 Responding to the Number Learning Test on a smartphone.
 The keyboard is automatically left-alligned in case of left-handed clients

-The number series is automatically changed each time the test is initialized.
+The number series is automatically changed each time the test is initialized allowing repeated examinations of the same client.

 Short-term/working memory:

-• Elapsed time for learning (latencies total) in seconds
+- Elapsed time for learning process (latencies total) in seconds

 In addition to the psychometric parameters detailed recording of the client's response process is shown on a test-specific performance chart.